 - Instead of adding your meatballs to a skillet of warm marinara sauce as directed, you may heat some marinara in a saucepan and simply spoon it over the baked meatballs (as in the case of meatball subs on sandwich rolls).

 - If you’d like to make your own batch of Homemade Italian Seasoning, combine 2 tablespoons dried parsley, 2 tablespoons dried basil, 2 tablespoons dried oregano, 1 tablespoon dried thyme, and 1/2 teaspoon dried rosemary.
 Store in an airtight container.
-I actually usually double the recipe and store in a reuseable spice container similar to these.
+I actually usually double the recipe and store in a reuseable spice container.

 Chicken Parmesan Meatballs Recipe